SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 script.

 ~~~
-#!/bin/bash //Defines the shell environment.
+#!/bin/bash # Defines the shell environment.
 source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash
-module load R    // Loads the module
+module load R    # Loads the module
-Rscript  mcpi.R  // Executation of the R script
+Rscript  mcpi.R  # Executation of the R script
 ~~~

 Similar to the R tutorial, there are other tutorials available on OSG.
 The available